DevT02/Bedwars-Stats/README.md

 - Win Loss Ratio
 - In party?**
 - Nicked People
 - Support for vanilla, badlion, pvplounge, and lunar client.
+(Lunar is probably broken because its a weird client in terms of its chat logs).
-- Right-click menu for individual gamemode stats
+- Right-click menu for individual gamemode stats (Finals, WLR, and FKDR)
+- A super tiny list for bots.
+(To see bots: https://pastebin.com/raw/b5fZntN5).

 ** This finds people in parties; it only works if you are in a party chat.
 That means if you were theoretically in all-chat, this would not detect it.